Cross-Class Feature Augmentation for Class Incremental Learning: Experiments

 \subsection{Results on ImageNet}

-We test the performance of CCFA on ImageNet-100 and ImageNet-1000 with an emphasis on the size of the memory buffer.
-Table~\ref{tab:main_table_imagenet100} and~\ref{tab:main_table_imagenet1000} presents the results of our method compared to the baselines, PODNet~\cite{douillard2020podnet}, AANet~\cite{liu2021adaptive}, and AFC~\cite{kang2022class} by varying the number of tasks and the allocated memory per task.
-It turns out that CCFA indeed boosts accuracy consistently, especially when the size of the memory buffer is extremely small.
-This result supports the argument that the features augmented by the proposed method play a crucial role in complementing the lack of training examples in old tasks and alleviating the collapse of the decision boundaries.
+We test the performance of CCFA on ImageNet-100/1000 with varying size of the memory buffer.
+Table~\ref{tab:main_table_imagenet100} presents the results of our method compared to the baselines, PODNet~\cite{douillard2020podnet}, AANet~\cite{liu2021adaptive}, and AFC~\cite{kang2022class} by varying the number of tasks and the allocated memory per task.
+CCFA boosts the performances consistently, especially when the size of the memory buffer is extremely small.
+These results show that the features augmented by CCFA play a crucial role in complementing the lack of training examples in old tasks and alleviating the collapse of the decision boundaries.
 Moreover, CCFA is helpful for regularizing the model by augmenting diverse samples and reducing overfitting issue commonly observed when the memory size is small.
-Figure~\ref{fig:imagenet_graphs} illustrates the accuracy over seen classes at each incremental stage for ImageNet-100 and ImageNet-1000.
-The graphs for other settings and baselines are included in the supplementary document.